radu-matei/radu-matei.github.io/content/blog/aspnet-core-websockets-middleware.md

 The middleware itself
 ---------------------

-So far we built classes that help maintaning a record of connected sockets and handle sending and receiving messages to and from those sockets.
+So far we built classes that help maintaining a record of connected sockets and handle sending and receiving messages to and from those sockets.
 Now it's time to build the actual middleware:

 As any middleware, it needs to receive a `RequestDelegate` for the `next` component in the pipeline, while executing operations on the `HttpContext` before and after invoking the next component, and it needs an `async Task Invoke` method.
 It doesn't have to inherit or implement anything, just to have the `Invoke` method.